watem-sedem/watem-sedem/CONTRIBUTING.rst

 Get Started!
 ------------

 Ready to contribute?
-Here's how to set up `CN-WS` for local development.
+Here's how to set up `WaTEM/SEDEM` for local development.

 1. Fork the `CN-WS` repo on GitHub.
 2. Clone your fork locally::